 In nature, marijuana follows an annual growing cycle.
 As winter draws close, females begin to wither and die, dropping seeds to the ground.
 These then germinate in spring and soak up the summer sunshine, before flowering around autumn, once the photoperiod (amount of light received) dips to roughly 12-hours.
 We follow this natural season when growing outdoors, while we try to mimic (and manipulate) the environment indoors to make growing all year round possible.
 But without expert breeding knowledge, weed would be very different from the version we know today.

-World-class breeders like Dinafem and Humboldt Seed Organization undertake challenging and lengthy breeding projects to provide us with weed seeds that have stable genetics and grow into cannabis plants that have outstanding features and deliver premium-quality flowers.
-Let’s dive deeper into feminized, auto-flowering, and CBD types.
+World-class breeders like Dinafem, Humboldt Seed Organization and Oni Seed Co undertake challenging and lengthy breeding projects to provide us with weed seeds that have stable genetics and grow into cannabis plants that have outstanding features and deliver premium-quality flowers.
+Let’s dive deeper into regular, feminized, auto-flowering, and CBD types.

-Let’s leave the breeding to the professionals, while you focus your energy on giving each lady exactly what she needs to deliver precisely what you’re after, the best yield possible.
+You save time by not having to hunt down males and there’s no risk of females being pollinated to produce seeds in their highly-coveted flowers.
+This allows you focus your energy on giving each lady exactly what she needs in order to deliver precisely what you’re after, the best yield possible.

 Breeders love to mix favorable traits to create novel strains, delivering a world of marijuana “hybrids” right at your fingertips.
 Just one example is Blueberry Cookies, where the vibrant and fresh Blueberry pedigree has been marvelously blended with the world-renowned Cookies lineage.